SaifSunny/OpenAI/README.md

 # OpenAI-Image-Generation-useing-MERN

 This is a web app that generates images using OpenAI's GPT-3 text-to-image generation model.
 It is built using Vite (React), MongoDB, Express, Node.js, Cloudinary, and OpenAI.
+To use the Application visit https://open-ai-image-generation-useing-mern.vercel.app/

 # Technologies Used
 1. Vite (React) - A build tool and development server that improves the frontend development experience.